pyvideo/richard/docs/dev_hacking.rst

 1. create a file ``richard/settings_local.py``
 2. add configuration for your instance in that file

-If you're developing on Richard, you can use this sample ``settings_local.py`` which uses database settings from the example database setup::
+If you're developing on richard, you can use this sample ``settings_local.py`` which uses database settings from the example database setup::